Image by Unplug.

-Bike training with high intensity does not require the same amount of time as training with lower intensities.
-Dave performed 6 to 8 hours weekly training and that was enough to significantly improve his 5min and 20min maximum power output.
-It is also worth to remember that these increments are achieved with solid indoor training.
+Bike training with high intensity does not require the same time as training with lower intensities.
+Dave performed 6 to 8 hours of weekly exercise, which was enough to significantly improve his 5min and 20min maximum power output.
+It is also worth remembering that these increments are achieved with solid indoor training.

 Have a look at these numbers that illustrate his impressive progress: